MuriloMarquesSantos/MuriloMarquesSantos/README.md

 💬 Feel more than welcome to contact me if you need any help or want to discuss any software development topic! </br></br>

  <b><i>I truly believe that technology and software development has the power to change people's lives for the better.

-  What fuels me is to build applications and systems that impact positively the world and society.</b></i>

 <br/>
 <hr />